 - has entered into a Business Associate Agreement or sub-contractor Business Associate Agreement, or otherwise handles PHI on behalf of an organization other than the University.

-This policy addresses administrative requirements, breaches, Business Associates, fundraising, individual rights, information security, research, sanctions for violations of this or other University policies and procedures concerning PHI, and training.
+This policy addresses administrative requirements, breaches, Business Associates, fundraising, guidelines, individual rights, information security, privacy assessments, research, sanctions for violations of this or other University policies and procedures concerning PHI, and training.
 Units at the University that handle or access PHI may implement additional policies, procedures and guidelines concerning PHI, provided they do not conflict with this policy.

 To comply with the requirements of the Health Information Privacy Laws and to secure PHI appropriately, the University must: